-The retailer is the latest company to expand its mental health offerings.
+The retailer is the latest company to expand/ new dimension to mental health offerings.

 For example, a recent survey from the National Business Group on Health found that 27% of 2,200 employees surveyed would like their employer to provide additional support for mental health, including help coping with burnout.

 NBGH’s Workplace Well-Being and the Employee Experience survey found that two in five employees want help with burnout at work specifically, while roughly a quarter would like assistance so they can sleep better and become more resilient.

 “Mental and behavioral health are top priorities for employers in 2020,” says NBGH President and CEO Brian Marcotte.
 Given the tremendous need for services and challenges with access, Marcotte anticipates employers offering more benefits and initiatives to support employees at all stages of their mental health and wellbeing journeys, including extending programs globally to reach more employees .

 “We know that many employers will include anti-stigma campaigns and training for managers to help recognize mental health issues and assist employees accordingly,” he adds.
 “Employers will increasingly adopt other tactics, including bringing counselors on site, offering virtual and digital counseling, and reducing medication copays.”